Looking to sell or buy items online? If so, here are tips on how to not get scammed on Facebook marketplace.

 Price is a factor if you’re on Facebook Marketplace for second-hand items.
 But it shouldn’t blind your judgment and get you walking straight into a trap.

-Fake sellers attach low prices to their items because it is easier to magnetize buyers that way.
+Fake sellers attach low prices to their items because it is easier to attract buyers.
 Low pricing may also indicate that the item is stolen, fake, or broken.

 5. Buy from sellers in your area

 Buying from a local seller facilitates a physical meeting, which, as stated above, is vital in online transactions.

 It also ensures you receive your item immediately without shipping costs or getting conned by shipping scammers.

 How to not get scammed on Facebook Marketplace shipping